Sardine: Genera

 Although they are not true sardines, sprats are sometimes marketed as sardines.
-For example, the european sprat, Sprattus sprattus, is sometimes marketed as the "brisling sardine".
+For example, the European sprat, Sprattus sprattus, is sometimes marketed as the 'brisling sardine'.

 Species

 Feeding

-Sardines feed almost exclusively on zooplankton, "animal plankton", and congregate wherever this is abundant.
+Sardines feed almost exclusively on zooplankton and congregate wherever this is abundant.

 Fisheries

 Typically, sardines are caught with encircling nets, particularly purse seines.
 Many modifications of encircling nets are used, including traps or fishing weirs.
 The latter are stationary enclosures composed of stakes into which schools of sardines are diverted as they swim along the coast.
 The fish are caught mainly at night, when they approach the surface to feed on plankton.
 After harvesting, the fish are submerged in brine while they are transported to shore.

 Sardines are commercially fished for a variety of uses: for bait; for immediate consumption; for drying, salting, or smoking; and for reduction into fish meal or oil.
 The chief use of sardines is for human consumption, but fish meal is used as animal feed, while sardine oil has many uses, including the manufacture of paint, varnish, and linoleum.